timtebeek/break-your-testing-habits/site/docs/further-resources/resources.md

 # Further resources

-Here are some additional resources to help you learn more about the topics covered in this documentation:
+Here are some additional resources to help you learn more about the topics covered in this workshop:

 ## Documentation on AssertJ and JUnit 6
 - [AssertJ Documentation](https://assertj.github.io/doc/): Detailed information on using AssertJ for fluent assertions in Java.